TeacakeTech/staticpipes-core/README.md

 If you are a python programmer and need something different, then write a python class that extends our base class and write what you need.

+Finally, when your site is built we will check the output for you - after all you check your code with all kinds of linters, so why not check your static website too?

 ## Install

 * `pip install staticpipes[allbuild]` - if you just want to build a website